International-Data-Spaces-Association/IDS-testbed/Testbed/CurrentStateOfThings.md

 Functional on its own, isolated

 ### Trusted Connector
-Not working (last response: Unfortunately we do not have the capacity to offer this kind of support and I cannot help you in this case.
-I'm sorry and I hope you will understand.)
+Not working (last response: "Unfortunately we do not have the capacity to offer this kind of support and I cannot help you in this case.
+I'm sorry and I hope you will understand.")

 ## Interoperable components (DSC, MB)
 ### DSC + MB